dstackai/dstack.github.io/docs/gpt-2.md

 This is how you override any variables that you have defined in `.dstack/variables.yaml`.

-## 6. Check run status
+## Step 6: Check run status

 After we call the `dstack run` command, the CLI sends the request with all the information about our run (incl. the Git repo, the uncommitted changes, the overridden variable values, etc.) to the `dstack` server.
 The server creates job for the requested workflow (in our case it's `finetune-model`) and all the workflows the requested workflow depends on (in our case these include `download-model` and `encode-dataset`).

-!!! info "Workflow cache"
+!!! info "Cached runs"
       In case the requested workflow depends on a workflow that already ran before with the exact same parameters, it won't run again.
-Instead, `dstack` will reuse the previously run job's artifacts.
+Instead, `dstack` will reuse the previously run job's artifacts, and won't create a new job.

-To see the created job and their status, run the following command:
+To see created job and their status, run the following command:

 ```bash
 dstack status